willbush/CodingKata/README.md

 graveyard
 ===============

-A place for storing tutorials, exercises, and other dead things with no pulse.
+A place for storing programming tutorials, exercises, and other dead things with no pulse.